 Resources following Ebola outbreak in West Africa

 The outbreak of the Ebola-virus epidemic is a human catastrophe, taking place in some of the world’s poorest countries.
 Evidence Aid is working with partners to compile evidence-based resources that might help with the response and improve communication and information provision.
 You can read more about the need to avoid inaccurate and contradictory information here.
-Our resources will be updated as the situation changes and have been divided into three main categories.
+Our resources will be updated as the situation changes and have been divided into a number of main categories.

 Introduction (Reviews and resources are listed below this text)

 The Ebola Outbreak in West Africa 2013-2016 was a unique and extraordinary event in the modern history of public health and international affair.
 A total of 28,610 people were known to have been infected with Ebola, of whom 11,308 died, although in reality the actual numbers are likely to be significantly higher, since many cases went unreported.
 Communities, particularly in Sierra Leone, Liberia and Guinea, were devastated by the disease, as well as from secondary impacts on health care, education, and the economy.
 The disease also spread into five other countries – the USA, the UK, Spain, Mali and Nigeria – with cases treated in many others.